Sabu8c/Gpt-discord-bot/README.md

-# 💬 GPT-FlirtyBot — Your Fun & Friendly Discord Companion
+# 💬 Gpt-discord-bot — A Customizable Conversational Discord Bot

-GPT-FlirtyBot is a playful, outgoing AI chatbot built using Discord.js and OpenAI's API.
-Designed to bring laughter, charm, and companionship to your Discord server, she flirts, jokes, compliments, and just loves hanging out with you and your friends.
+Gpt-discord-bot is a flexible, AI-powered chatbot for Discord that lets you define your own personality and conversation style using a custom system prompt.
+Built with Discord.js and OpenAI’s API, it enables natural, context-aware interactions in your servers.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Node](https://img.shields.io/badge/node-%3E=18.x-brightgreen.svg)